 This means your main project team shouldn’t roll straight on to the next project.
 Nor should they schedule any vacation days, or attend any long meetings; it’s important that the team be ready to address issues as they arise.
 Without this commitment from IT, your end users will feel abandoned and lose confidence in the new system.
 It’s also important that key business contacts remain available as well, as their input during the triage phase is crucial.

-Here’s are four steps you can follow to execute a successful release triage process.
+After buy-in, follow these four steps to execute a successful release triage process.

 Step 1: Record the issue